richardcui18/MIA_in_KD/README.md

 ```

 ## Generating Vulnerable and Non-vulnerable Subsets
 Given MIA result for a teacher model, you can obtain vulnerable and non-vulnerable subsets of the training dataset, as described in the paper.
-The following will generate the vulnerable subset, non-vulnerable subset, vulnerable subset plus 5% of non-vulnerable subset, and vulnerable subset plus 10% of non-vulnerable subset:
+The following command will generate the vulnerable subset, non-vulnerable subset, vulnerable subset plus 5% of non-vulnerable subset, and vulnerable subset plus 10% of non-vulnerable subset:
 ```bash
 python get_vulnerable_data.py \
     --target_model <TARGET_MODEL_NAME> \